Complete resource pooling of a load balancing policy for a network of battery swapping stations: Simulation experiments

-where $t_1\approx 0.1826$, $t_2 \approx 0.3189$, $t_3=1.4$ and $t_4\approx 1.4758$.
-The times $t_i, i=1,2,4$ correspond to the times where two stations (approximately) have the same relative queue lengths, and $t_3$ is the moment where the number of EVs in need of recharging is (approximately) equal to the number of stations/spare batteries.
 A sample path comparison with its fluid approximation (dotted lines) is graphically illustrated in Figure~\ref{fig:QueueLengthExponential}.
 We observe that the fluid limit approximations capture the typical values of the actual queue length process quite accurately.
 We observe apparent fluctuations around its approximation, and we note that these become relatively small as $r$ grows large.

 To observe the state-space collapse, we plot the same sample path by its diffusion scaling, see Figure~\ref{fig:QueueLengthExponentialDiffusion}.
 Indeed, around $t_4 \approx 1.4758$ the diffusion-scaled queue lengths appear to become close and remain nearly equal to one another after this time.
 In addition, as time moves, on the diffusion-scaled queue lengths fluctuate around zero.